exercism/rust/exercises/concept/numbers/.docs/introduction.md

+## numbers

-There are two different types of numbers in Rust:
+There are two different categories of numbers in Rust.

-- Integers: numbers with no digits behind the decimal separator (whole numbers).
-  Integer types can either store only positive numbers (unsigned) or store either positive and negative numbers (signed).
-  Examples are -6, 0, 1, 25, 976 and 500000.
-- Floating-point numbers: numbers with zero or more digits behind the decimal separator.
-  Examples are -2.4, 0.1, 3.14, 16.984025 and 1024.0.

 The name of a numeric type consists of two parts: